depositar” is a public platform for storing, preserving, managing, and exploring research data.

 Go to the dataset’s page.
 You can find it by entering the title in the search box on any page.

-Select the “Topics” tab in the dataset’s page.
+Select the “Groups” tab in the dataset’s page.

-Select an existing topic and select the “Add to topic” button.
+Select an existing group and select the “Add to group” button.

 Extended feature — Fill-in snippet¶